 A summary of the operation of this amended regulatory framework, including the Launches and Returns Act and the Rules, is included in Section II.

 iii Establishment of the Australian Space Agency

 As a result, the Australian Space Agency (ASA) was formally established on 1 July 2018.
 It is a non-statutory and whole-of-government entity located within the Department of Industry, Innovation and Science.
 The ASA's official headquarters in the heritage-listed McEwin Building at Lot Fourteen in Adelaide were established in February 2020.
-This is also expected to be the location of the Australian Space Discovery Centre and the Mission Control centre once those facilities are built in 2021.
+This is also the location of the Australian Space Discovery Centre and the Mission Control Centre, which were established in March 2021 (see Section IV.iv).

-The ASA, led by Dr Megan Clark,16 is vested with the responsibility to transform and grow a globally respected space industry in Australia, by: (1) coordinating and promoting Australia's domestic space sector activities; (2) supporting the growth of Australia's space industry through the promotion of increased industry opportunities; and (3) leading Australia's engagement with other international space agencies and industry players.
+The ASA, now led by Mr Enrico Palermo16 (previously by Dr Megan Clark), is vested with the responsibility to transform and grow a globally respected space industry in Australia by: (1) coordinating and promoting Australia's domestic space sector activities; (2) supporting the growth of Australia's space industry through the promotion of increased industry opportunities; and (3) leading Australia's engagement with other international space agencies and industry players.